Social Europe

 Today’s Europe could not be more different.
 In times of sluggish growth, upward social mobility relies much more on a relative change in status: so called ‘relative social mobility’.
 For the first time in decades there is widespread concern that the younger adult generations will have fewer opportunities for upward mobility than today’s older ones.
 This concern reaches further and applies not only to those on low incomes but also to the middle classes, albeit with rather different characteristics in different EU member states.
 Widening income and social inequalities have necessitated a fresh look at equal opportunities and the transmission of (dis)advantage in Europe.

 But are these concerns justified?
 What are the patterns of social mobility and how have they changed in recent decades?
-Eurofound’s research provides new evidence on social mobility and examines to what extent family background determines an individual’s prospects.
+Eurofound’s research provides and examines to what extent family background determines an individual’s prospects.
 It also maps out the most pronounced barriers to social mobility, and reviews relevant policies that promote equal opportunities.

 The report looks at absolute social mobility or the extent of broader occupational change and societal progress as well as relative social mobility which measures chances of moving (up or down) between occupational classes.